Understanding MRSA Infection -- the Basics

 Who Gets MRSA?

 MRSA is spread by contact.
 So, you could get MRSA by touching another person who has it on the skin.
 Or you could get it by touching objects that have the bacteria on them.
-MRSA is carried by about 1% of the population, although most of them aren't infected.
+MRSA is carried by about 2% of the population (or 2 in 100 people), although most of them aren't infected.

 MRSA infections are common among people who have weak immune systems and are in hospitals, nursing homes, and other health care centers.
 Infections can appear around surgical wounds or invasive devices, like catheters or implanted feeding tubes.
-Rates of infection in hospitals, especially intensive care units, are rising throughout the world.
-In U.S. hospitals, MRSA causes more than 60% of staph infections.
+Rates of infection in hospitals have been steadily declining since 2005.
+Rates of community-associated MRSA, or infection of healthy people who have not been hospitalized, have also decreased since 2005.